BesenbacherLab/ctDNAmer/clonalSNVs_tracking/config/README.md

 ### Ensembl Variant Effect Predictor cache
 For variant annotation, the workflow uses Ensembl Variant Effect Predictor (VEP)[1].
 The transcript models file (cache) needs to be downloaded before using the workflow and the path to the cache needs to be specified in config.

-See more how to download the cache from (VEP documentation)[https://www.ensembl.org/info/docs/tools/vep/script/vep_cache.html].
+See more how to download the cache from [VEP documentation](https://www.ensembl.org/info/docs/tools/vep/script/vep_cache.html).

 # Input data